 Frankenstein and Bride of Frankenstein

 Based on Mary Shelley’s original story.
-James Whales’ classic Universal horror films created the look of the character, with square head and bolts in the neck, that has been a part of popular culture ever since.
+James Whales’ classic Universal horror films created the look of the character, with a square head and bolts in the neck, that has been a part of popular culture ever since.
 Where the Dracula story was focused around a horrific being preying on innocent people, Frankenstein’s story introduced the concept of the sympathetic monster.
 The monster is a creation born out of man’s desire to play God.
 But where Shelley’s version of the character was a self-aware being who lamented his situation, the movie version was more like a child learning his way in the world.
 In the end, it’s not the monster who unsettles us quite so much as the people who hunt him down.

-By the time the following movies emerged, the horror genre had not only established a series of tropes, but it had also fallen into a kind of dead-end.
+By the time the following horror movies emerged, the genre had not only established a series of tropes, but it had also fallen into a kind of dead-end.
 After the second world war, people weren’t as interested in being terrified as they were in being entertained and so musicals, romances, and thrillers reigned supreme.
 A few directors were still fascinated by the question of what scares us and created some iconic films in the process.

 The Night of the Hunter